 - The right time to get feedback on UI designs

-- How to review UI designs with a website feedback tool
+- How to review UI designs with a website annotation tool

 So let’s jump right in!